temporalio/documentation/docs/go-retries.md

 title: Activity and Workflow Retries
 ---

-Activities and workflows can fail for a number of expected and unexpected reasons.
+Activities and Workflows can fail for a number of expected and unexpected reasons.
-In most failure cases, we want to retry the failed activity or child workflow or even the parent workflow.
+In most failure cases, we want to retry the failed Activity or child Workflow or even the parent Workflow.
-By default, Temporal retries activities, but not workflows.
+By default, Temporal retries Activities, but not Workflows.
 To change the default behavior, a custom retry policy can be provided.

 A retry policy is defined as a `RetryPolicy` struct: